 We’re always looking for insights and opportunities from outside the MBTA to make our service better.
 Through our service pilot process, sponsors like cities and towns can propose pilots and work with us to shape them.

-Proposals that meet minimum projections for costs and benefits will be presented to our Fiscal and Management Control Board for consideration to operate in our next fiscal year.
+Proposals that meet minimum projections for costs and benefits will be presented to our Fiscal and Management Control Board for consideration.

 Approved proposals begin as limited-duration, experimental pilots.
 Their success is evaluated before a decision is made about whether they will become permanent.